MADE-Apps/MADE.NET/docs/articles/features/data-validation.md

 MADE.NET has a comprehensive set of test cases which validate the implementation with a variety of different valid and invalid email addresses.

+### GuidValidator

+The `GuidValidator` checks whether a string value is a valid GUID.

+The underlying implementation uses the `Guid.TryParse` method to validate the string.

 ### IpAddressValidator

 The `IpAddressValidator` is a simple data validator which ensures that a value is a valid IP address.